Santa Ana Refuge & Asylum Lawyer

 Asylum is available to individuals who fear returning to their home country due to persecution based on race, religion, nationality, political opinion, or membership in a particular social group.
 To qualify, applicants must prove that they have suffered persecution or have a well-founded fear of future persecution if they return to their country.

 Additionally, the persecution must be conducted by the government or by individuals or groups that the government is unwilling or unable to control.
-You must apply for asylum within one year of arriving in the U.S., though exceptions may apply if circumstances have changed or extraordinary reasons have delayed your application.
+You must generally apply for asylum within one year of arriving in the U.S., though exceptions may apply if circumstances have changed or extraordinary reasons have delayed your application.

 Asylum seekers must also pass security checks, show that they are not involved in activities such as terrorism, and be in the U.S. or at a point of entry when applying.